MBL-Group/Ro-Injection/README.md

 ## Installation and Setup

 ### Prerequisites
-- Install Visual Studio 2013.
+- Visual Studio 2013
-- Ensure you have the following dependencies installed:
 - OpenCV2
 - Model 826 drivers and libraries
 - Pylon SDK
 - OLYMPUS.sdk (contact OLYMPUS for access)

 ### Building the Project
 1. Clone the repository: